fold-squirrel/leafedit/README.md

 `leafedit patch myfile.pdf patched.pdf` will patch myfile.pdf and save it as patched.pdf

 ### Edit:
-operations can now be applied, usage:\
+operations can now be applied, \
+usage:\
 `leafedit edit -o 'operation' <INPUT> <OUTPUT>`

 mulitple operations can be applied at once:\
 `leafedit edit -o 'operation' -o 'operation' -o 'operation' <INPUT> <OUTPUT>`

-alternatively a path to a file conating a sigle operation on each line can be supplied as such:\
+alternatively a path to a file conating a single operation on each line can be supplied as such:\
 `leafedit edit -f <PATH_TO_OPERATIONS_FILE> <INPUT> <OUTPUT>`

 operation example: "Wr", which adds a string to a pdf, usage:\